 Associate Professor Marcel Nold has been named the inaugural winner of the $50,000 Fielding Innovation Award for his work on cytokines, their signalling and role in suppressing inflammation.

-An international study led by Assoc Prof Nold and his wife Dr Claudia Nold, from the Hudson Institute’s Ritchie Centre, discovered the mechanisms by which interleukin 37 (IL-37), a cytokine of the IL-1 family, acts to regulate immune responses and to control inflammation in the body.
+An international study led by Assoc Prof Nold and Dr Claudia Nold, from the Hudson Institute’s Ritchie Centre, discovered the mechanisms by which interleukin 37 (IL-37), a cytokine of the IL-1 family, acts to regulate immune responses and to control inflammation in the body.

 The team is now exploring how it can translate the powerful functions of this small protein into new drugs to control or unleash the immune system’s responses.